AetherWorks/SecretSanta/README.md

 Several different Implementations of secret santa algorithms, each in a different language.

+## Contributions Welcome

+If you want to write your own secret santa implementation in another language, we're a very welcoming bunch.
+Send as a pull request and we'll add it!

 ## Solutions

 These implementations solve the secret santa problem in of two ways.